lingeringwillx/RefPack-QFS-Resources/README.md

 [Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression algorithm.

-[Source Code](https://github.com/electronicarts/CnC_Generals_Zero_Hour/blob/main/Generals/Code/Libraries/Source/Compression/EAC): Official source code released by EA as a part of the public release of the source code of Command and Conquers: Generals - Zero Hour.
+[Source Code](https://github.com/electronicarts/CnC_Generals_Zero_Hour/blob/main/Generals/Code/Libraries/Source/Compression/EAC): Official code released by EA as a part of the public release of the source code of Command and Conquer: Generals - Zero Hour.

 [Explanation of LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): RefPack is based on the LZ77 compression algorithm.